Early Career Teaching and Learning Program

 Large Group Sessions include pre-work, engagement in an interactive workshop, and teaching activities.
 Topics include:

-• September - Course design and the first day
+• September - Course design and effective teaching practices

 • October - Course climate and community